Differential treatment of specific nationalities in the procedure

 Also, although the fast-track border procedure was initially introduced as an exceptional and temporary procedure, it has become the rule for the applicants residing in Lesvos, Samos, Chios, Leros, and Kos.

 Legislation also provides for the application of the Safe Country of Origin concept to consider applications manifestly ill-founded unless specifically proven otherwise by the person of concern.
-Article 92 of the Asylum Code (replacing by codification article 87 of Law 4636/2019, according to Articles 36 – 37 of 2013/32/ΕΕ Directive) authorises for the relevant Joint Ministerial Decision that can provide for the countries that would be included in the national catalogue.
-Joint Ministerial Decision 78391 (ΦΕΚ Β΄’ -667/ 15.02.2022) [1] of Ministry of Migration and Asylum and external Affairs (replacing JMD 778/20.1.2021) designated as safe countries of origin, Egypt, Albania, Algeria, Armenia, Georgia, Gambia, Ghana, India, Morocco, Bangladesh, Benin, Nepal, Ukraine, Pakistan, Senegal, Togo, Tunisia.
-The Decision was amended in November 2022 by JMD 708368 / 25.11.2022 in order to exclude Ukraine from the catalogue.
+Article 92 of the Asylum Code (replacing by codification article 87 of Law 4636/2019, according to Articles 36 – 37 of 2013/32/ΕΕ Directive) authorises for the relevant Ministry to include such countries of origin in a National List of Safe Countries of Origin, by way of Joint Ministerial Decisions.
+Joint Ministerial Decision 78391 (ΦΕΚ Β΄’ -667/ 15.02.2022),[1] of the Ministry of Migration and Asylum and external Affairs (replacing JMD 778/20.1.2021) designated as safe countries of origin, Egypt, Albania, Algeria, Armenia, Georgia, Gambia, Ghana, India, Morocco, Bangladesh, Benin, Nepal, Ukraine, Pakistan, Senegal, Togo, Tunisia.
+The Decision was amended in November 2022 by JMD 708368 / 25.11.2022 in order to exclude Ukraine from the list.

-Differential treatment according to nationality was repeatedly reported during 2022 after the initiation of temporary protection of Ukrainian Nationals in April.
+Differential treatment according to nationality was repeatedly reported since the initiation of temporary protection for Ukrainian Nationals in April 2022.
 The Greek Government seemed to openly discriminate in favour of asylum seekers of Ukrainian origin against all other nationalities.
-Human Rights Watch reported on Greece’s migration minister, addressing the parliament in March mentioning that Ukrainians are “real refugees,” while those arriving from Syria or Afghanistan are “irregular migrants,” even though many Syrians and Afghans have valid refugee claims.[2]
-The same attitude was noted and criticised by GCR, Oxfam and Save the Children in May 2022 describing in detail in how many ways Greece’s welcome of people fleeing Ukraine stands in stark contrast with others seeking safety.[3]
+Human Rights Watch reported on Greece’s migration Minister, addressing the parliament in March mentioning that Ukrainians are “real refugees,” while those arriving from Syria or Afghanistan are “irregular migrants,” even though many Syrians and Afghans have valid refugee claims.[2]
+The same attitude was noted and criticised by GCR, Oxfam and Save the Children in May 2022, who described in detail the many ways in which Greece’s welcome of people fleeing Ukraine stands in stark contrast with others seeking safety.[3]
 Amnesty International also commented on the fact.[4]
-Ukrainian nationals were provided with a specific process for their nationality procedure contrary to all other asylum seekers including immediate access, 24-hour information through the Ministry’s hotline for Ukrainian nationals as well as special status – a temporal protection residence permit which was provided immediately after the application for the duration of one year (see Temporary protection annex).
+Ukrainian nationals were provided with specific facilitations and a particular asylum procedure based on their nationality simplier and less time consuming, contrary to all other asylum seekers including immediate access, 24-hour information through the Ministry’s hotline for Ukrainian nationals as well as special status – a temporal protection residence permit, which was provided immediately after the application for the duration of one year (see Temporary protection annex).

 [1] Available only in Greek at: https://bit.ly/3MUZJgG.